-If you can’t start a money market account then you can go with a standard checking account, but make sure that the money is difficult for you to get to.
+If you can’t start a money market account, then you can go with a standard checking account, but make sure the money is difficult for you to access.
 Consider opening an account with a different bank other than the one you usually use.
-This will help you with not being tempted to spend the money.
+Limiting your access will help you avoid the temptation to spend the money.

 Setup a Partial Direct Deposit